jcampbellcodes/alsa-sweep/README.md

 # Make a sound!

 - install your program with scp
-- might have to chmod it
+- might have to chmod +x it
 - run an you should hear the siren!